 In my new book, The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution, we discuss at length the computational nature of consciousness, but here I’d like to reiterate the main points of my thesis on consciousness.
-When speaking of consciousness, you have to start with the bigger picture — consciousness as a superset.
+When speaking of consciousness, you have to start with the bigger picture — consciousness as the superset.
 As for "materiality" of our Universe, we can say that there are only certain assumptions and certain models built upon them since science has been operating within the materialist physics paradigm for the last few centuries!
 These materialist worldviews are ingrained in human psyche and so institutionalized that most people don't even see them as speculative.

 One thing is for certain — you can't explain consciousness in terms of classical physics or neuroscience alone.
 In my view, since we are the computational UNI-verse, part of the OMNI-verse, the best description of reality should be monistic.
 Quantum physics and consciousness are thus somehow linked by a certain mechanism.
 And I believe that mechanism is a collapse of the wave function via the act of conscious observation.
 So, consciousness is:

 The MIND-BODY dilemma has been known ever since René Descartes as Cartesian Dualism and later has been reformulated by the Australian philosopher David Chalmers as the "Hard Problem" of consciousness.
 Western science and philosophy have been trying for centuries now rather unsuccessfully to explain how Mind emerges from Matter while Eastern philosophy dismisses the Hard Problem of consciousness altogether by teaching that Matter emerges from Mind.
 The premise of Experiential Realism is that the latter must be true: despite our common human intuitions, Mind Over Matter proves to be valid again and again in quantum physics experiments.*